lisahuang2/housing_data_ML/README.md

 - lat - latitude coordinate of the house
 - long - longitude coordinate of the house

-**The sqrt_price and price2 variables are transformations that I had performed on the original price variable
+*sqrt_price is a transformation that I had performed on the original price variable in order to fit regression models (see the "1 - EDA and visualizations.R" script).
+I created predictions on a square root transformation of price because the original price variable is heavily positively skewed.
+**price2 is a dichotomized price variable that I had created in order to fit categorization models (see the "6 - logistic regression.R" script).

 ##